openMetaAnalysis/Irritable-bowel-treatment-with-antidepressants/README.md

-Irritable -bowel treatment with antidepressants
+Irritable bowel treatment with antidepressants
 ============================================
 A living systematic review